 19) Nirvana - "Smells Like Teen Spirit"

 Apparently high school in the grungy '90s was ALL about adolescent angst.
-Sure, "Smells Like Teen Spirit" isn't nearly as dark as "Jeremy" by Nirvana's Seattle peers Pearl Jam, but it hardly depicts high school out as one endless semester of pep rallies and prom dates.
-Instead it completely captures a moody moment in time, and it still resonates with modern-day troubled teens 20 (TWENTY???) years later:
+Sure, "Smells Like Teen Spirit" isn't nearly as dark as "Jeremy" by Nirvana's Seattle peers Pearl Jam, but it hardly depicts high school out as one endless semester of fun-filled pep rallies and prom dates.
+Instead it completely captures a moody moment in time, and it still resonates with modern-day troubled teens 23 (TWENTY-THREE???) years later.

 20) Jesse Camp - "See You Around"

 What, you don't remember Jesse Camp?
 C'mon, sure you do.
-He was the winner of MTV's first "Wanna Be A VJ" contest, which led to his own brief record deal.
-An outspoken fan of metal and glam, when he left his MTV gig in no time flat to pursue his real dream of being a rock star (MISTAKE!), he wanted his first video to pay homage to classics like Motley Crue's "Smokin' In The Boys' Room" and Twisted Sister's "I Wanna Rock."
-It wasn't quite as successful as those videos, but hey, it featured cameos by Run-DMC's Reverend Run and Marky Ramone of the Ramones, which was pretty cool at the time:
+He was the winner of MTV's first "Wanna Be a VJ" contest, which led to his own brief major-label record deal.
+An outspoken fan of metal and glam, when he left his MTV gig in no time flat to pursue his real dream of being a rock star (MISTAKE!), he wanted his first video to pay homage to classics like Motley Crue's "Smokin' in the Boys' Room" and Twisted Sister's "I Wanna Rock."
+It wasn't quite as successful as those videos, but hey, it featured cameos by Run-DMC's Reverend Run and Marky Ramone of the Ramones, which was pretty cool at the time.